comsec-group/cellift-artifacts/README.md

 First, start a new container with the image:

         docker run -it docker.io/ethcomsec/cellift-artifact-evaluation:cellift-artifact-evaluation /bin/bash

+WARNING: if you exit this shell (thereby stopping the container), the state will not be saved.
+If you wish to save the state, run a 'docker commit' on the container to save its state.

 This procedure assumes you don't want to rebuild *everything* from scratch.
 If you do, the full source code for it is in /cellift-meta/